UA-ResearchComputing-HPC/hpc-documentation/docs/events/workshop_materials/intro_to_machine_learning/python/index.md

 <link rel="stylesheet" href="../../../../assets/stylesheets/buttons.css">
 # Intro to Machine Learning with Python on HPC

 We will discuss a few hands-on examples of machine learning with Python.
-You can run these in a Jupyter notebook, or using a batch script (see [Intro to HPC](../../intro-to-hpc/index.md)).
+You can run these in a Jupyter notebook, or using a batch script (see [Intro to HPC](../../intro_to_hpc/index.md)).
 Here we emphasize on using Jupyter notebooks.
 We recommend that you try these hands-on examples.

+See a presentation of this material from our Summer 2024 workshop series here:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/28WtENqOWkI?si=Rs4FaHDHtcnYtOzH" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Why use Python for machine learning?